 Because the digester was not able to handle some materials that could go into the compost stream–such as paper towels, tissues, napkins, pizza boxes, wooden stirring sticks, waxed produce boxes, and plant starch-based cups and utensils– all these materials still had to be separated out and collected for composting.
 So not only did the hotel NOT eliminate their need for composting service with the digester, but they lost a valuable composting discount from Recology, the city’s waste processor, because a good portion of the hotel’s valuable organic waste now went into the digester, and was being literally flushed down the drain.

 In addition, on top of the cost of the machine, the hotel also had to pay a $500 monthly maintenance fee.
 They also did not realize that the machine’s operation would incur higher energy and water costs until it was revealed to them through a Great Forest analysis.
 (Digesters can use up to 180 gallons of water a day and create a liquid residual that many city’s wastewater treatment systems cannot handle effectively.)

 The digester was also purchased and installed without consulting kitchen staff, or providing adequate training.
 As a result, there was confusion about what compostable materials could and could not go into the machine.
 Staff was uncertain about how the program worked and did not embrace the change.

-1) Stop the digester
+1) Address the digester

 - To take full advantage of the local waste management playing field, Great Forest recommended that the hotel stop using the digester and rely on better sorting methods to increase the volume of recyclables and compostables, while decreasing the amount of trash.
 This produced positive results almost immediately.

-2) Great Forest then made adjustments to the hotel’s equipment
+2) Make adjustments to the hotel’s equipment

 - To decrease the frequency of waste pickups, Great Forest recommended that the hotel reactivate an aging 3-yard vertical trash compactor that the hotel’s engineering department was able to repair and put back into service.